A water fountain with the Radcliffe Observatory Tower behind

 Part-time study

-Please note that this course requires that you attend in Oxford for teaching, and you may incur additional travel and accommodation expenses for this.
+Please note that this course requires that you attend in-person and in Oxford for all teaching each term that you are enrolled on the course, and you may incur additional travel and accommodation expenses for this.
 Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 Living costs